← Back to ArticlesTraining Tips

 • Trim your nails.
 Long fingernails scratch partners during pad work.

 • Shower before class if needed.
-If you've been working all day, a quick rinse makes partner work more pleasant for everyone.
+If you have been working all day, a quick rinse makes partner work more pleasant for everyone.

 • Use deodorant.
 Basic stuff.

-• Don't train when sick.
+• Do not train when sick.
 Gyms are germ factories.
 Coming in with a cold spreads it to everyone.
 Rest at home.

 Mobile Phone Rules